$C^*$-algebraic drawings of dendroidal sets: Appendix: The model structure on

 \begin{rem} It is shown in Lemma 1.3.31 of \cite{CisModel} that every anodyne extension is a weak equivalence.
 Since $\draw(X)=S\subset \An_{\cJ}(S)$, where $X$ is the set of generating trivial cofibrations of $\dset$, we observe that by construction the functor $\draw$ sends generating trivial cofibrations of $\dset$ to trivial cofibrations of $\P(\SCu^\op)$. \end{rem}

 \begin{rem} The construction of the Cisinski model structure can be profitably used in other contexts.
 For instance, one can start with a small category $\cA$ of topological algebras (Banach, Fr{\'e}chet, or locally convex) with some mild hypotheses.
 Then one can simply start with the minimal model structure on $\P(\cA^\op)$ by choosing the Lawvere cylinder (see Example \ref{Lawvere}) for the elementary homotopy datum $\cJ$ and $\An_\cJ(\emptyset)$ for the class of anodyne extensions.
 Now one can localize this combinatorial model category by inverting a small set of morphisms like differentiable homotopy equivalences between the representable objects in $\P(\cA^\op)$.
-This would produce an unstable model category to start with that can be ($\infty$-categorically) stabilized and localized further according to one's requirements; for instance, one can aim for a stable $\infty$-category, whose morphism groups model the Cuntz $\kk$-groups for locally convex algebras \cite{CunBivSurvey}.
-We plan to present some applications of this formalism to (un)stable homotopy theory for topological algebras in future. {\O}stv{\ae}r developed his homotopy theory of $C^*$-algebras adopting a similar strategy in the setting of cubical set valued presheaves on the category of separable $C^*$-algebras \cite{Ost} but we do not expect a Quillen equivalence between his unstable model category for {\em cubical $C^*$-spaces} and $\P(\SCu^\op)$ equipped with the operadic model structure as in Theorem \ref{DenModel}. \end{rem}
+This would produce an unstable model category to start with that can be ($\infty$-categorically) stabilized and localized further according to one's requirements; for instance, one can aim for a stable $\infty$-category, whose morphism groups model the Cuntz $\kk$-groups for locally convex algebras \cite{CunBivSurvey}. {\O}stv{\ae}r developed his homotopy theory of $C^*$-algebras adopting a similar strategy in the setting of cubical set valued presheaves on the category of separable $C^*$-algebras \cite{Ost} but we do not expect a Quillen equivalence between his unstable model category for {\em cubical $C^*$-spaces} and $\P(\SCu^\op)$ equipped with the operadic model structure as in Theorem \ref{DenModel}.
+This is because the evaluation map $A[0,1]\overset{\ev_t}{\map} A$ of the continuous cylinder construction (see Example \ref{ContCyl}) is not a weak equivalence in the operadic model structure.
+One final observation - all the ingredients needed to develop a Waldhausen $\K$-theory of noncommutative spaces are now at our disposal. \end{rem}